Aamirpal/db-back-s3/README.md

 > For DNS backup
 `bash /app/vendor/dns-backup.sh domainname`
-Paramenter `domainname` is used for domain eg google.com, please donot add http:// or https.
+Paramenter `domainname` is used for domain eg google.com, and do not include http:// or https:// as prefix from domainname value.

 > For ENV backup